Mississippi Hourly Paycheck Calculator

 • Supplemental pay: Compare flat vs. aggregate federal methods for bonuses/commissions.

-Mississippi Income unemployment tax rate — 10 Years (Employer SUTA)
+Mississippi Employer SUTA — 10 Years

-Replace placeholders with official Mississippi Department of Employment Security figures (taxable wage base, experience-rated range, new-employer rate) before publishing.
+Replace placeholders with official Mississippi Department of Employment Security (MDES) figures (taxable wage base, experience-rated range, new-employer rate) before publishing.

 Year Taxable Wage Base (USD) Experience-Rated Range (%) New Employer Rate (%) Notes